robert-saramet/alset-v2/index.md

 ### Modularity
 Another enhancement from v1 is the high modularity, enabling simple addition, removal and replacement of parts and providing easy access to everything.
 The base is attached to the body using the standard rc car system of shell clips, allowing easy *universal* mounting and unmounting within a blink.
 Furthermore, *all* that is required for Alset to interface with *any* electric RC car is the connection of *just two cables* from the car radio receiver to their socket on the Alset board: the one for the ESC and the one for the servo.
 Both are then driven by Alset using PWM and PPM (pulse-position modulation).
 Electronics aside, everything is mounted with screws, the batteries are connected with screw terminals and the weight distribution is optimised for the perfect driving experience.

+### Speed control
+Speed control is a work in progress.
+Currently, wheel speed can be measured using an optical speed sensor connected to an interrupt-capable pin.
+The speed control algorithm itself remains to be implemented soon.
+A slider for setting min and max speed range will also be enabled.

+### Debugging
+Debugging Alset v2 is made easy by the board design that allows easy testing of electrical connections and quick removal of components, as well as the debug flag available to turn on usb communications for inspecting every value.
+The LCD screen also displays many of these values, offering helpful insight without the need for a PC.
+Status LEDS will soon be enabled to further assist in this scope.

 ### Parts
 - [Raspberry Pi 3 B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) (openCV, server)
 - [Sparkfun ESP32 Thing](https://www.sparkfun.com/products/13907) (main processor, comms, IMU)